koyhpvx/OhMyTermuxScript/README.md

 ````
 ./script_name.sh --uninstall (or -u)
 ````
-Installation without using gum:
+Installation using gum:
 ````
-./script_name.sh --nogum (or -ng)
+./script_name.sh --gum (or -g)
 ````
 These settings can be combined.